 Focus on the things you usually overlook or leave out.
 If there are any vibrant colours you’d usually avoid, take a photo of them and convert the results to B&W.

-Firstly, don’t get discouraged if your photo looks dull as soon as you convert it to black and white.
+Don’t get discouraged if your photo looks dull when you convert it to black and white.
 The first thing you should do is work with the options that your editing program offers.

 In Photoshop, you can choose various filters.
 What works best for most portraits is the Green filter.
 It enhances every skin colour, darkens textures, and adds more contrast to the entire photo.

-In Lightroom, the same tools are available under Tone Curve.
-Simply drag the Orange slider to the right and the Red slider to the left.
+In Lightroom, the same tools are available under the Tone Curve.
+Drag the Orange slider to the right and the Red slider to the left.
 (To perfect your skills, try out our Effortless Editing course!)

 If you want to save time and experiment with someone else’s style, use B&W Lightroom presets or Photoshop actions.
-These resources will instantly convert your photos to stylistic black and white portraits.
+These resources will convert your photography to stylistic black and white portraits.

-Familiarising yourself with other people’s editing preferences is a great way to learn or even get out of a creative rut.
+Familiarising yourself with other people’s editing preferences is a great way to learn.
+It can even help you to get out of a creative rut.

-I remember how skeptical I felt when I took my first black and white self-portraits.
-I had seen so many B&W galleries that seemed impossibly gorgeous to me.
-As a beginner with virtually no experience, I didn’t think I had much to contribute.
+I remember how sceptical I felt when I took my first B&W self-portraits.
+As a beginner with little experience, I didn’t think I had much to contribute.